2 Samuel 11

 2 Samuel 11:5-13The Concealment Begins

-10And when they had told David, Uriah went not down unto his house, David said unto Uriah, Camest thou not from thy journey? why then didst thou not go down unto thine house?
-11And Uriah said unto David, The ark, and Israel, and Judah, abide in tents; my lord Joab, and the servants of my lord, are encamped in the open fields; shall I then go into mine house, to eat and to drink, and to lie with my wife? as thou livest, and as thy soul liveth, I will not do this thing.
+10And when they had told David, saying, Uriah went not down unto his house, David said unto Uriah, Camest thou not from thy journey? why then didst thou not go down unto thine house?
+11And Uriah said unto David, The ark, and Israel, and Judah, abide in tents; and my lord Joab, and the servants of my lord, are encamped in the open fields; shall I then go into mine house, to eat and to drink, and to lie with my wife? as thou livest, and as thy soul liveth, I will not do this thing.

-12And David said to Uriah, Tarry here today also, and tomorrow I will let thee depart.
+12And David said to Uriah, Tarry here to day also, and to morrow I will let thee depart.
 So Uriah abode in Jerusalem that day, and the morrow.
 13And when David had called him, he did eat and drink before him; and he made him drunk: and at even he went out to lie on his bed with the servants of his lord, but went not down to his house.

 2 Samuel 11:14-27The Final Step: Murder by Letter